toddcblank/chozocompare/README.md

 The better the capture the better the results.
 If you have bit alerts/emotes/funny gifs etc in the gameplay portion of the video it will likely cause problems with the door transition detection.

 It can take quite a while to process, especially if you're using large video files.

+Make sure you're not including extra board around the gameplay that is black.
+It'll likely result in door transitions not being recognized.